as

 Move the app between background and foreground

-Solution: To move app to background:
+Solution: To move the app to background:

 Copied to clipboard.